Knives Advisor

 We hope you found this article about the relative merits of the Buck 119 vs 120 useful.
 In most cases, the 119 will be the more desirable option.

 It’s more versatile overall, and the 6″ blade is really about as long as most hunters would care to go.
+We have found that 7 3/8″ starts to become a little harder to control for fine tasks like cleaning & skinning game.

 That being said, if a larger hunting knife suits you, then the 120 is a fine choice indeed from a fantastic USA brand.

-Either way, I hope you find what you’re looking for!
+Either way, I hope you find what you’re looking for.

-Filed Under: Comparisons
+Filed Under: Buck Knives, Camping Knives, Knife Comparisons

 Recent Posts